benofben/punch-buggy/README.md

 ## No Punch Backs
 If you don't say "no punch backs" within two seconds on punching your opponent, they may punch you in reciprocation.
 Note that this can lead to an endless stream of punches.

-In more vicious matches, some have been known to punch their opponent in the vocal cords, thereby disabling their "no punch back" ability and ensuring victor in the game.
+In more vicious matches, some have been known to punch their opponent in the vocal cords, thereby disabling their "no punch back" ability and ensuring victory in the game.
 Though, this strategy is generally frowned upon as unsporting behaviour.

 ## Repeated Sightings
 When a buggy is sighted and a punch is issued, a ten minute timer begins.
 If the buggy is visible after those 10 minutes have elapsed, you may once again punch your opponent.
 Note that owners of buggies are advised to punch their passengers once every ten minutes.